AUMER01/WRO-Self-Driving-Cars-Challenge/README.md

 ## 🧱 models/

-3D printable and CAD files used for the robot’s mechanical structure.
+3D printed design files used for the robot’s mechanical structure.

 ## 🎥 videos/